forthy/rapture-json/README.md

 # Rapture JSON

 Rapture JSON is a comprehensive library providing support for working with JSON in Scala.

-### Status

-Rapture JSON is now *stable*.
-This means that the API represents a useful set of features, and is unlikely to change significantly in subsequent releases.
-All API changes will be documented with instructions on how to upgrade.
+Rapture JSON is part of the [Rapture](http://rapture.io/) project.

+## Features

+ - Clean, intuitive, unintrusive, boilerplate-free Scala API
+ - Trivial extraction and serialization to/from primitives, collections and case classes
+ - Consistent and typesafe type-class-based interfaces
+ - Works with a choice of JSON parsers and backends
+ - Simple, efficient conversion between different backends
+ - Support for both immutable and mutable JSON
+ - Flexible choice of error handling strategies using [modes](https://github.com/propensive/rapture-core)

-### Availability
+## Availability

-Rapture JSON 1.0.5 is available under the Apache 2.0 License from Maven Central with group ID `com.propensive` and artifact ID `rapture-json_2.10`.
+Rapture JSON 1.0.5 is available under the *Apache 2.0 License* from Maven Central with group ID `com.propensive` and artifact ID `rapture-json_2.10`.

-#### SBT
+### SBT

 You can include Rapture JSON as a dependency in your own project by adding the following library dependency to your build file: